 By default, Codacy does normal Git clones that do not include submodules to ensure that we only clone necessary repositories.
-However, if your organization needs to use submodules, you can contact email@example.com asking to enable submodules on Codacy.
+However, if your organization needs to use submodules, please contact us at email@example.com asking to enable submodules on Codacy.

 After we enabled submodules for your organization, do the following:

 If you are using Codacy Self-hosted, you must update the license.

 If your submodules are: